 My personal outlet became this project investigating the language of the media and democratic imagery of voting systems.
 The first stage of research resulted in an installation of 3 posters in Tollcross polling station in Edinburgh.

 Base the page on the line of the border in conflict (America/Mexico, UK/Europe, Middle East/Europe)

 Select an article about the border issue (Brexit, Trump’s wall, and the “Migrant Crisis”).

 Disect the language to find the filler phrases (with the exception of, would be better if) and the binary words (stay/leave, here/there,near/far)

 Simplify each issue down to a single icon.

-Overlay excerpts of the article and finally a voting eleme
+- Overlay excerpts of the article and finally a voting element.